brikteknologier/controller/README.md

 ### attach(expressApp)

 Attach the routes to an express app.
-Note that after calling this function, making changes to the routes the controller will do nothing.
+Note that after calling this function, making changes to the routes on the controller will do nothing.